avillr/algorithms/README.md

 # Algorithms

-A collection of solutions to common algorithm questions in both Javascript and Go.
+A collection of solutions to common algorithm questions in both Javascript and Go (sometimes).

+## Index